 Settlements for personal injury involving children are required to undergo an “Infant Approval Hearing”.
 This is different from the way in which adult injury compensation claims are dealt with.
 The hearing takes place in a court that is local to you, this is so that the judge can make sure that the injured child is getting appropriate compensation for their injuries.
 In the UK, all child injury settlements are required to proceed to a hearing so they can be passed.

 The answer to the question ‘What happens to children’s compensation?’, any compensation payment made to a child is placed in a trust fund where it is kept until the child’s 18th birthday.
-This ensures that the compensation is used only by the claimant when required for their own needs.
+This ensures that the compensation for child accident claims is used only by the claimant when required for their own needs.

-In certain cases where the child has need of helpful items, they are able to withdraw amounts from the total compensation.
+In certain cases where the child has need of helpful items, they are able to withdraw amounts from the total compensation for child injury claims.
 If this money is required, the child’s guardian or their parent must contact the court in writing to request the release of funds.

 In an adult, a major injury can cause a fair amount of trauma, for a child it can be much worse.
 It can be much harder to take in when these injuries have occurred as a result of someone else’s negligence.